sagarishere/findanagraminlemmad.txt/README.md

+To run the program, lemmad.txt and the python script should be in the same folder in your windows computer.
+Go to the folder.
+Then press Shift Key and Right Click.
+This should give you POWERSHELL in drop-dwon menu.
+Open PowerShell.
+In powershell type: python AnagramFinder.py and press enter.

+This will open a window where you can input your word.
+Then click the button Find Anagram.
+This will show you the result of the word related to lemmad.txt

 # findanagraminlemmad.txt
 a lemmad.txt file is provided. we write a python program to find anagram in it against the user input.